Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 # Manage users

-A user is a global *Actindo* entity that is shared between the main account and the sandboxes.
-If you create a user in the main account, and you invite this user to a sandbox, the user data is automatically available in this sandbox.
-If you change user data, the data is synchronized with the sandboxes in which the user is assigned a user group.
-You must create users in the main account.
-It is not possible to create users in a sandbox.
-> [Info] As a user without admin rights, you can change some data too.
-For detailed information, see [Edit profile settings](../UsingCore1/02_EditProfileSettings.md).
+A user on the Core1 is a global entity as users can be invited to any account that exist on the *Core1 Platform*.

+Any available *Core1 Platform* user can be invited to any account.
+The owner of the user will receive an email and actively decide whether he/she wants to join.